Wackelzahn/RPI_VenusOS_Carrier/README.md

 14)	Proceed with the installation of RpiGpioSetup

-	RpiGpioSetup[^2]
+	###RpiGpioSetup[^2]
 	--------------
-	a) In the GUI, go to "settings", "Package manager" and "Inactive packages".
+	- In the GUI, go to "settings", "Package manager" and "Inactive packages".
 Scroll down to "RpiGpioSetup" and add RpiGpioSetup (proceed).
-	b) Go one step back and go to "Active packages" and "RpiGpioSetup", download and proceed but do not install!
+	- Go one step back and go to "Active packages" and "RpiGpioSetup", download and proceed but do not install!
-	c) Copy (e.g. Bitvise SFTP) the (to your like) modified file "gpio_list" to /data/RpiGpioSetup/FileSets. confirm the "overwrite".
+	- Copy (e.g. Bitvise SFTP) the (to your like) modified file "gpio_list" to /data/RpiGpioSetup/FileSets. confirm the "overwrite".
-	d) Copy the file "VenusGpioOverlay.dtbo" (personal modified version) to /data/RpiGpioSetup/FileSets/VersionIndependent.
+	- Copy the file "VenusGpioOverlay.dtbo" (personal modified version) to /data/RpiGpioSetup/FileSets/VersionIndependent.
 Confirm the "overwrite".
-	e) run setup of RpiGpioSetup -> /data/RpiGpioSetup/setup install and activate (i)
+	- run setup of RpiGpioSetup -> /data/RpiGpioSetup/setup
+      install and activate (i)
 		  choose (n) to not install the alternate GPIO assignement. confirm (y) to reboot the system.